Nipan83/node-api/README.md

 	# TESTING of APIs
 	npm test
-	`note: more test cases to be added!`
+	note: more test cases are to be added!

 ```